 The Importance of a Last Will and Testament

-Many think only people who are dying need a Last Will and Testament (will).
+Many think only people who are dying need a Last Will and Testament or a Will.
 This could not be further from the truth.
 Anyone who wants to make plans for what will happen in the event of their death to their property, finances, children, and even pets should create a will.

-The will is the foundation of a good estate plan.
-You want to be of “sound mind” when you write your will.
+A will is the foundation of a good estate plan.
+You can make changes to your will at any time.
+You need to be of “sound mind” when you write your will.
 Some illnesses can cause problems with thinking, orientation, and cognition, so it’s important to write your will long before a medical crisis.
-You do not want to die without a will.
-This is called “intestate."
+Dying without a will is called “intestate", which means the state dictates how your estate is handled.
 It can create conflict amongst family members as well as lengthen the process of settling your estate.
-You can make changes to your will at any time.

 In your will, you will designate an “executor.”
 This person is responsible for following the guidelines you set forth in your will and settling your final affairs.
 This person also arranges the transfer of all of your estate (property, assets) to the people you want it to go to, These individuals are called your designated beneficiaries.
 A will also allows you to take standby guardianship one step further in that you can designate who will have custody of your child(ren) should there not be another parent/person who would automatically assume custody.